reyzzz/quasaScale-backend/README.md

    - CONTAINER_NAME the name of headscale docker container

 1. Run in production as system service
-   - Use the provided quasascale-backend.service and edit the WorkingDirectory and the ExecStart, then
+   - Use the provided quasascale-backend.service and edit the WorkingDirectory, then

    ```bash
    cp ./quasascale-backend.service /lib/systemd/system/quasascale-backend.service